During Production Inspection (DUPRO)

 Why During Production Inspection Matters

-When Is a During Production Inspection Conducted?
+When Is a DUPRO Inspection Conducted?

-- Production lines are operating at stable output
+- Production lines are operating normally

 - Products are available for sampling

-- Semi-finished or finished goods are accessible for inspection
+- Sufficient quantities are available for inspection

-During Production Inspection Process
+What Does a During Production Inspection Check?

 - Production completion percentage